ModelEarth/community/projects/github-actions/README.md

 ## GitHub Actions Data Pipeline - Python/R

-[Learn about our Data Setup](../../../localsite/info/data) and view a sample of displaying a data grid using Tabular.
+[Learn about our Data Pipeline Setup](../../../localsite/info/data) and view a sample of displaying a data grid using Tabular.

 We're creating a pipeline using [GitHub Actions](https://docs.github.com/en/actions) to provide static data for fast loading diagrams and map layers containing 30,000+ records similar to [LA's Public Tree Map](https://neighborhood.org/public-tree-map/).